taunsquared/graphic-novel-thesis/2018-04-18-script-vomit.md

 so the idea i had was that soca starts to work in space hydroponics and becomes very influential because she's feeding everyone, and once climate change and wars on earth start really fucking up food supplies and chains, humanity starts relying more and more on space farms. corrupt leaders on Earth try to manipulate people using food as leverage, and soca says, fuck that, here's food with no strings attached.

 soca also needs to develop iron will in order to become a benevolent dictator.
 I think that comes from her mother.

+also ISS Corps is no longer a summer youth program, it's basically a technical institute.

+# plot vomit
+Story starts with separate storylines for both Soca and Min as they each prepare to go to the ISS Corps.

+Min is still in shock that her city is gone and that she and her family are refugees.
+She's only had a few months to get used to the idea when she learns about the ISS Corps and applies.
+She is accepted and arrives at the ISS Corps Institute ("the institute").
+As a scholarship student, she is expected to maintain a part-time position on a service crew (cleaning staff, security staff, supply room staff, etc).
+She joins the security staff - was she allowed to pick? is there criteria for different crews? what's the culture within those crews?

+Soca's mother's dying wish was for Soca to attend the ISS Corps Institute.
+Soca had always had an interest in architecture but was more interested in trees and plants on Earth rather than outer space.
+She arrives at the institute reluctant and entitled to feel robbed of her childhood dream.

 # interesting tidbits